VincentK-ZA/UnityFloorFix/README.md

 ## Getting Started

-Simply Download the FloorFix.cs file, add it to your project.
+Simply Download the [FloorFix.cs](FloorFix) file, add it to your project.
-Add the script to a gameobject, and call the ___ method.
+Add the script to a gameobject, and call the StartFloorFix method.
 Either via button click or from your own script.
 There are a few UnityEvents you can subscribe to to get info from the progress of the floor fix.
 If requested I will add a full example project.